 Serving suggestions

-Serve these restaurant quality refried beans as a side with Mexican rice, or on a crisp corn tostado as an entree!
+Serve these restaurant quality refried beans as a side with authentic Mexican rice, or on a crisp corn tostado chip, warm flour tortilla or a warm corn tortilla.
+They make a great and healthy snack!

 They also make a quick and easy homemade burrito or taco-just spread some on a warm flour or corn tortilla, garnish with salsa, sour cream, avocado, cilantro, jalapenos or Cotija cheese!